AbhishekPednekar84/personal-blog-site/content/git-rebase.md

 Applying: Added image.jpg
 ```

 By rebasing *new-feature* onto *master*, we are telling Git to find the most recent commit (Initial commit in our case) that is common to both branches.
 Git will then put all the commits from *master* down and add the *new-feature* commits one by one.
-This is what our tree will look like now.
+This is what our commits look like now.

            O------O------O------O
                master        new-feature